rtavarez98/to-do-list-app/README.md

 ## Directions

 Open the terminal and navigate to the directory of the project.
-Run the command 'npm start' and the application should run on [http://localhost:3000](http://localhost:3000) in your default browser.
+Run the command **npm start** and the application should run on [http://localhost:3000](http://localhost:3000) in your default browser.